Fall color time…

 It’s the start of new semester.
 Best way to get student’s attention is with a pop quiz right off the bat!
 So in that vein, we’ll cross things up and give a quiz on Monday instead Friday.
 Relax; to make things a little easier we’ll make this one a matching exercise.

 Here goes.
-At our recent Christmas tree conference in Austria, a colleague of mine at Oregon State University, Chal Landgren, presented the results of a study to look at the effectiveness of foliar fertilization on Nordmann fir.
-Trees were grown in 15 gallon containers and assigned to one of four groups:
+At our recent Christmas tree conference in Austria, a colleague of mine at Oregon State University, Chal Landgren, presented the results of a study to look at the effectiveness of foliar fertilization on Nordmann fir. … Continue reading this article “Pop quiz time!”

 Just for ewe: An alternative approach to weed control.